 The outbreak and aggressive spread of Coronavirus is stealing our attention these days — alarming headlines, pictures of crowds in surgical masks, moment-to-moment update of statistics of reported cases, now in 53 countries and more by the time you read this.
 Collective alarm grips us.
-In our house, we’re preparing an emergency preparedness kit to stock up on groceries and other necessities against possible ‘supply chain interruptions’ that will happen if many workers get sick.
+In our house, we’re preparing an emergency preparedness kit to stock up on groceries, coming up with coronavirus prevention tips and measures as well as other necessities against possible ‘supply chain interruptions’ that will happen if many workers get sick.

 In the flurry of news, we are reminded of the things we can do to bolster our natural immunity and protect ourselves from the Coronavirus.
 Nate shares the common sense basics in his article below.
 Here in the Resilience section of this PlumLine, I’d like to consider hand washing.
 There is general agreement that hand washing makes a real difference.
 (Recall a few years back the alarm over SARS, a more deadly form of coronavirus.
 It’s said that hand washing reduced transmission of SARS 30-50 percent.)

 Since we will all be washing our hands like crazy for the foreseeable future, I propose we consider expanding its virtue set.
 Beyond cleansing bad communicable bugs from the surface-handling and cough-covering units at the end of our arms, the action of taking time out for 42.5 seconds in service to our well-being provides the golden opportunity multiple times daily to Pause.
 To experience tiny moments of giving attention a mini-vacation from the racing train of thought that conveys us across the track of our days, and allowing it ~~our attention~~ to rest, in the present, with what is actually here.